winosli/SuperPDF/README.md

 Why should i use this tool?

-You need to manipulate documents (merge / collapse / change, etc ...)
+You need to manipulate documents (merge / compress / change, etc ...)

 Super fast execution time with the ability to affect thousands of documents super fast.